Anonyvius/emkei.cz/README.md

 # emkei.cz

 emkei.cz is a spammer / WIP API that uses the website [emkei.cz](https://emkei.cz/) to send emails from any address, to any address.
-It uses the 2captcha API to bypass the hCaptcha proposed by the website
+It uses the 2captcha API to bypass the hCaptcha proposed by the website.

 ## Prerequisites